-Students in history must satisfy the core curriculum requirements of the University as given on pages 26-28 of this bulletin.
-All students must complete the General Program Requirements of the College as found on page 30 of this bulletin.
+Students in history must satisfy the University Core Curriculum requirements as given on pages 28-29 of this bulletin.
+All students must complete the general program requirements of the college as found on page 32 of this bulletin.

-Bachelor of Arts - 60 credits including Hs 120 and 221 (or equivalent), Hs 300, 339 or 349 and Hs 400.
+Bachelor of Arts - 60 credits including HS 120 and 221 (or equivalent), HS 300, 339 or 349 and HS 400.
 Of the remaining 35 credits, 25 are to be taken in a specific area (Western Europe, United States, Russia-China-Japan) and must include 5 credits of 400 level seminar.
 Study of a modern foreign language is highly recommended.